pgrajzl/satellite-overhead/quickstart.md

 #### `set_runtime_settings()`

+The `set_runtime_settings()` method:
-The `set_runtime_settings()` method specifies the time resolution for calculating satellite positions in seconds via the `time_continuity_resolution` parameter.
-Additionally, the `concurrency_level` parameter determines the number of parallel jobs during satellite position calculation, optimizing runtime speeds.
+- Specifies the time resolution for calculating satellite positions in seconds via the `time_continuity_resolution` parameter.
+- Specifies the `concurrency_level` parameter determines the number of parallel jobs during satellite position calculation, optimizing runtime speeds.
 This value should be not exceed the number of cores on the machine.
-The `min_altitude` specifies the minimum altitude a satellite must be to be considered above the horizon.
+- The `min_altitude` specifies the minimum altitude a satellite must be to be considered above the horizon.
 Useful for locations with obstructed horizons.
-Runtime settings are optional, the defaults are: concurrency_level = 1, time_continuity_resolution = 1 and min_altitude = 0.0.
+- Runtime settings are optional, the defaults are: concurrency_level = 1, time_continuity_resolution = 1 and min_altitude = 0.0.

 ```python
 configuration.set_runtime_settings(